MeddTube/MeddTube/README.md

 This is the base code to work off of using Ruby on Rails server.

-I will have my own deployed version on Heroku server at http://telenyp.heroku.com
+I (David Tsay) will have my own deployed version on Heroku server at http://telenyp.heroku.com

 To run the server: